-The children will explore our basic human rights in the context of peace and conflict.
+This term the children will explore our basic human rights in the context of peace and conflict.
 They will investigate why some people have their rights denied and look into whose responsibility it is for these rights to be met.
-They will also look at the meaning of conflict, with a focus on aid.
+They will then work to apply their learning within the community by working with a local charity that supplies aid.

-The children will explore the impact of deforestation both on humans and animals on a local and global level with a focus on environmental leadership.
-They will identify ways in which we can positively impact the local community through raising awareness of the importance of biodiversity and the implications of climate change.
+This term children will continue to explore the impact of deforestation both on humans and animals on a local and global level with a focus on environmental leadership.
+They will identify ways in which we can positively impact the local community through raising awareness of the importance of sustainable development, biodiversity and the implications of climate change.